Ekster tossed some random-looking objects in a leather weekend bag and changed into a dark blue tracksuit.

 “I’ll clarify, before you miscalculate one plus one.
 Everything I know about you, is based on assumptions.
 I’ve pieced together a story of a young boy whose identity was systematically exploited by powerful classes.
 I imagine you live to see that world burn.
 I need that energy.
 In my team.”
 He nonchalantly added.

-Åke dropped his legs down.
+Åke dropped his legs from the dashboard.
 “Team?
+What team?
 What objectives do we have in common?”

 “A common enemy.”